Differences Between Curtains, Drapes, Shades, and Blinds

 This means that while the curtains filter out some of the light, they won’t filter out all of it.
 So your bedroom won’t be dark when you want to go to bed late.

-Curtains are suspended from a rod that can be hidden and simple or decorative and exposed, depending on how the curtains are hung.
+Curtains are suspended from a rod that can be hidden, simple, decorative, and exposed, depending on how the curtains are hung.

 There are many hanging options.
-Some of the most common options are metal grommets, metal or fabric rings, and fabric covers on top or back of drapery panels.
+The most common options are metal grommets, metal or fabric rings, and fabric covers on top or back of drapery panels.

-Use colorful curtains to add a touch of contrast to your bedroom, or choose an interesting fabric pattern to brighten up a space.
-On the other hand, sheers add softness and femininity to the room.
+Use colorful curtains to contrast your bedroom, or choose an interesting fabric pattern to brighten up a space.
+Sheer curtains, on the other hand, add softness and femininity to the room.

 Depending on the length and style, curtains often have different names.